gbv/jskos/jskos.md

 The following appendices are *non-normative*.

-## Glossary {.unnumbered}

-JSON
-  : JavaScript Object Notation

-JSON-LD
-  : JavaScript Object Notation for Linked Data

-KOS
-  : Knowledge Organization System

-RDF
-  : Resource Description Framework

 ## JSON-LD context {.unnumbered}

-The following [JSON-LD context document] can be used to map JSKOS without [closed world statements] to RDF triples.
+The following [JSON-LD context document], available [from here](context.json), can be used to map JSKOS without [closed world statements] to RDF triples.

 [JSON-LD context document]: http://www.w3.org/TR/json-ld/#the-context